For anyone looking for an easy way to remember your favorite travel quotes and other memories, keep a quote book like this one.

 Sometimes, they’ll be in different languages, but you might run into some funny translations or even some cool quotes that have been translated correctly … or maybe you’ll just want to write down what someone in your ILP Group said when they sat next to that funny statue.

 My book is full of insightful quotes about culture and things proclaimed by famous authors ... but it's also peppered with hilarious things friends, family and professors have said.

 Keep your eyes and ears open.
 You'll bump into quotes everywhere.

 Listen To Your Kids!

-Tons of my quotes are from the books I read (which is also a great way to help you get ready for a new culture!), which is sorta neat; not only do I get the cool quotes, it also lets me keep track of what books I was reading on that long flight over to Europe.
+Tons of my quotes are from the books I read (which is also a great way to help you get ready for a new culture), which is sorta neat; not only do I get the cool quotes, it also lets me keep track of what books I was reading in that stage of my life.

 Here are a few favorite travel quotes to get you started … Oh, and for an added perk, now you never have to think of an Instagram caption ever again — just flip through your quote book and find a hidden gem from your time in Russia, and you’re set!